 - Take part in a series of small-group or individual meetings with University faculty, staff and students to provide consultation and identify potential collaborations;

-- Engage with University of Minnesota partners in the community during the stakeholder organization conference to further benefit providers, policymakers, families, and older persons themselves.
+- Engage with University of Minnesota partners and stakeholders to further benefit providers, policymakers, families, and older persons themselves.

 In Memoriam: Robert L. Kane (1940-2017).
 Delivered at the Robert L. Kane Memorial Lecture, April 11th, 2019, at the University of Minnesota by Joseph E. Gaugler, PhD, Robert L. Kane Endowed Chair in Long-Term Care and Aging and Professor, Division of Health Policy and Management, School of Public Health, University of Minnesota.

 2019 Robert L. Kane Memorial Lecture: The Science of Changing Health Systems Behavior.
 Vincent Mor, PhD, Florence Pirce Grant University Professor, Professor of Health Services, Policy and Practice, Brown University.
 April 11th, 2019, Mayo Memorial Auditorium, The University of Minnesota.

 - Dr. Gaugler’s initial comments and reflections on Dr. Kane (13:00 to 27:29);

 - Introduction of Dr. Vincent Mor and the 2019 Robert L. Kane Memorial Lecture, The Science of Changing Health Systems Behavior with question and answer session (27:30-1:23:45);

 - Discussion panel with Vincent Mor, PhD; Peter Huckfeldt, PhD; Teresa McCarthy, MD; Dawn Simonson, MPA; and Timothy Beebe, PhD: (1:24:25-to conclusion)